TEDxAuckland/tedx-auckland-site/src/collections/_posts/2022-09-15-a-conversation-with-hēmi-kelly---growing-a-platform-teaching-and-language-revitalisation.md

 categories:
   - our-news
 ---
 Only four years ago, Hēmi Kelly (Ngāti Maniapoto, Ngāti Tahu, Ngāti Whāoa) stood upon the TEDxAuckland carpet and delivered his talk ‘Te Reo Māori: A new era for the language.’
 Yet much has changed in those four years.
 He’s published a third book (*A Māori Phrase A Day*) as well as translated another (*Te Ruanuku -* &nbsp;Paul Coeho’s *The Alchemist*).
-Hēmi’s also now bringing Te Reo to our eyes and ears through his social media and podcast platform, Everyday Māori.
+Hēmi’s also now bringing te reo to our eyes and ears through his social media and podcast platform, Everyday Māori.

 Recently, TEDxAuckland caught up with Hēmi to learn more about his *mahi* since our 2018 Off-Piste event.
 In celebration of the fiftieth anniversary of the Māori Language Petition and *Te Wiki o te Reo Māori* (Māori Language Week), here’s that conversation.